swysocki/swysocki.github.io/_posts/2021-08-26-the-tyranny-of-latest.md

 ## How Specific is Specific?

 In the case of Docker images, explicit versions can be a challenge.
-I'm obviously advocating against using the `latest` tag, but then which tag should be used?
+I'm advocating against using the `latest` tag, but then which tag should be used?
 Answering this takes some thought and inspection as image tags have no strict requirements.
 Let's use an example to demonstrate the process.

 Let's use a Linux distribution as an example.
 [Ubuntu's Docker image](https://hub.docker.com/_/ubuntu) is a perfect place to start.
-Ubuntu arranges their tags with a few levels of hierarchy.
+Ubuntu arranges its tags with a few levels of hierarchy.
 At the top are `latest`, `rolling`, `devel`, etc.  These tags are convenient but not stable and will change frequently.
 The next, more specific tag is the distro name, such as `focal` or number such as `21.04`.
-This tag _may_ be more stable, but is still going to change as updates are rolled out.
+This tag _may_ be more stable but is still going to change as updates are rolled out.
 The most specific tag offered by Ubuntu is a release with a distro name and timestamp, such as `focal-20210723`.
 Using this tag will ensure the underlying Ubuntu system is stable until the tag is changed by the consumer.
 This is the right amount of specificity for production systems.

-The point is, you will have to do a bit of detective work to find the stable tag to use in your application.
-Do not assume that a tag like `21.04` will remain stable even though it *seems* specific.
+The point is, that you will have to do a bit of detective work to find the stable tag to use in your application.
+Do not assume that a tag like `21.04` will remain stable even though it _seems_ specific.

 ## This Seems Like a Lot of Work